shawnweisfeld/FY18P20Labs/AzureIaaS/SimpleContainers/step02.md

 ### Now, you can run a simple hello-world container using “docker run.”
 This command will:
 1. check to see if you had the hello-world software image
 1. downloaded the image from the Docker Hub
-1. loaded the image into the container and “ran” it
+1. loaded the image into the container and "ran" it

 ```
 docker run hello-world
 ```